mpadge/syte-mpadge/README.md

 of 6,400 locally-cached files.
 This cache would occupy a tiny fraction of the size of the original data, and would likely enormously speed up the whole routine.

+**Parallelise**

+The main `generate_merged_files` contains an initial `for` loop which occupies most of the processing time.
+This ultimately calls `rasterio.read`, with parameters to trim and aggregate the results.
+This function can also be called in parallel mode, which would obviously also reduce computation times.